Wanted: enthusiastic and energetic interns

 - Organising and managing AWARE events

-- Assisting with AWARE Training Institute (ATI), where necessary
+- Assisting with research, and the AWARE Training Institute (ATI)

 - $5 per day as lunch allowance